Karen Walker (Will & Grace): Early years

 Another alias was Lupita, used when she had an affair with a hotel janitor while trying to pass as a maid using Rosario's uniform.
 Her real name may not, in fact, be Karen, as she changes her name from time to time to "throw off the Feds."
 Her mother refers to her as "Kiki", which was her childhood nickname.
 She has made more than one reference to attending Sarah Lawrence College.
 She is noted also for her shrill, squeaky voice; in one episode in the third season, Karen inhales helium from a balloon, only for the gas to have absolutely no effect on her voice.
 She is also noted for her addiction to alcohol and prescription drugs.

-Karen seems to have had a background in acting (including a performance in a soft-core adult film as a naughty maid); however she vowed never to act again after her part as a bank teller in the TV show Mama's Family was cut.
+Karen seems to have had a background in acting (including a performance in a soft-core adult film as a naughty maid); however, she vowed never to act again after her part as a bank teller in the TV show Mama's Family was cut.
 (Her one line was: "Would you like that in fives, tens, or fifteens?" delivered in a Southern accent).
 She has also spoken of a two-episode character arc in Dynasty.

 Karen tends to have trouble separating stories she has read, seen, or heard about with her actual life.
-On one occasion she explains that she loves family and then recites the story of Heidi, claiming it as her own.
+On one occasion she explains that she loves her family and then recites the story of Heidi, claiming it as her own.
 Another situation involves Karen's fear of elevators: she and Jack are walking up the stairs of a skyscraper because she refuses to use the elevator.
 Jack asks her why she's afraid of elevators, and she recounts the opening scene of the movie Speed (1994).
 She has also described the events of Norma Rae (1979) and To Sir, with Love (1967) as her own life experiences.